bigfix/developer.bigfix.com/site/reference/types/filesystem-object.md

 # creation time of &lt;filesystem object&gt; : time

 The date and time of creation of the specified file or folder.
-This corresponds to what is shown in the "Get Info" box.Example: creation time of file "System" of System Folder &lt; time "3 jan 1998 00:00+0000" - Returns `True` if the creation time of the system file is newer than the specified date.
+This corresponds to what is shown in the "Get Info" box.Example: creation time of file "System" of System Folder &gt; time "3 jan 1998 00:00+0000" - Returns `True` if the creation time of the system file is newer than the specified date.

 # device file &lt;filesystem object&gt; : device file